vuex-orm/vuex-orm/docs/guide/data/retrieving.md

 ## Exists

-The `exists` method allows you to check wether a query chain would return any records.
+The `exists` method allows you to check whether a query chain would return any records.
 The method will return either `true` or `false`.

 ```js
 // Check whether the user store contains any data.